syntasso/kratix-docs/docs/main/06-reference/03-resource-requests/01-deleting-a-resource-request.md

 All resources created by the Resource Request are applied to the work clusters using GitOps.
-This mean that when Kratix deletes the resources its removing them from the GitOps Repository and is delegating the responsibility to delete them on the worker cluster to the GitOps controller.
+This mean that when Kratix deletes the resources its removing them from the GitOps Repository and is delegating the responsibility to delete them on the Worker Cluster to the GitOps controller.
 This results in a small delay between the resources being declared as deleted and them being actually deleted.